fussdeek-del/Broccoli-board/README.md

 ---
 ## Schematics note
-Schematics is reviewed my multiple people + AI. there was problem init that i fixed, and now it LGTM
+Schematics is reviewed my multiple people in fallout + AI. there was problem init that i fixed, and now it LGTM repo is surface checked by riitam
 ## Credits

 - [KiCad](https://www.kicad.org/) — PCB design